cazala/universal-gitbook/components.md

 ## React Toolbox

 [React Toolbox](http://react-toolbox.com/) is a UI kit.
-We'll install is so we don't have to waste much time making the most basic components.
+We'll install it so we don't have to waste much time making the most basic components.